About The Lent Burden Farming, Inc. Team

 Mr. Burden is a co-founder of Lent Burden Farming with Gordon Lent.
 Born and raised on a walnut ranch, Burden has been active in production agriculture his entire life.

-Mr. Wittchow is President/CEO of Lent Burden Farming, Inc. having joined LBFI in 2003.
+Mr. Wittchow is CEO/Managing Partner of Lent Burden Farming, Inc. having joined LBFI in 2003.
 Born and raised on a dairy farm in Wisconsin, Wittchow graduated from the University of Wisconsin, Madison with a Bachelor of Business Administration.
 His service in the US Army Transportation Corps. from 1965-1967 included one year as a Company Commander (1LT.) in Vietnam.

 Prior to joining LBFI, Wittchow worked over 22 years in the dehydrated vegetable business serving the last nine years as CEO of Basic Vegetable Products.
 During his tenure, he was involved in all facets of a vertically integrated agribusiness.
 Activities included seed variety development, fresh produce production and sales, dehydration/processing and sales/marketing of the finished product to the worldwide food ingredient industry.